jamesfholland/creatureEvolve/README.md

 ##### Preset GenePools
 Creating a folder called GenePool and filling with existing *.geno files will cause future runs to use these as starting seeds.

+##### Compilation
+We used a build tool called gradle.
+Install a recent version of gradle EG version 2.8.
+gradle idea    This builds intellij files. gradle run     This executes in hill/genetic mode gradle jar     This compiles a jar file.